Renfe Class 130

-The Renfe Class 130 or S-130 (Spanish: Serie 130 de Renfe, manufacturer's designation Talgo 250) is a push-pull high-speed dual-gauge, dual-voltage trainset consisting of 11 Talgo VII tilting coaches and two power cars, used on Alvia and Euromed services.
+The Renfe Class 130 or S-130 (Spanish: Serie 130 de Renfe, manufacturer's designation Talgo 250) is a top and tail high-speed dual-gauge, dual-voltage trainset consisting of 11 Talgo VII tilting coaches and two power cars, used on Alvia and Euromed services.
 The class have been nicknamed patitos (ducklings), due to the shape of the train nose.

 Background and design

 The trainsets are designed for high-speed services on Iberian gauge and high-speed lines; they can change gauge at low speed without stopping using Talgo's RD variable gauge system.
 The carriages are constructed from aluminium and incorporate the Talgo Pendular passive pendulum tilting system, are sealed against pressure differences for tunnel travel, and have underframe air conditioning, individual audio systems and video displays, rotating and reclining seats and power outlets.

 Capacity in standard class is 36 seated, in first class 26 seats, end coaches have lower capacity, one coach is typically used for restaurant/sales services.

 The power cars use AC traction motors controlled by IGBT inverters which include integrated auxiliary inverters.
 Signalling systems can include ETCS Level 2, LZB, ASFA and Ebicab900TBS.